kleinbottle/swanlotus/content/pages/about.md

 ![Logo of SwanLotus: a black S and a white L on a blue background.]({static}../images/swanlotus-open-graph-image.jpg){width=30%}

-The symbol "S" for the swan is in black, because for some periods in my life, I lived in [Perth](https://en.wikipedia.org/wiki/Perth), Australia, where the blue [Swan River](https://en.wikipedia.org/wiki/Swan_River_(Western_Australia)) flows, and where black swans abound.
+The symbol "S" for the swan is in black, because for some periods of my life, I lived in [Perth](https://en.wikipedia.org/wiki/Perth), Australia, where the blue [Swan River](https://en.wikipedia.org/wiki/Swan_River_(Western_Australia)) flows, and where black swans abound.

 ![[Black Swan](http://absfreepic.com/free-photos/download/the-black-swan-on-lake-2701x1800_84370.html): [CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).]({static}images/black-swan.jpg){width=80%}